ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 ## Generate COSMOS Plugin.

-To actually interact with your satellite, you need to create a plugin file that will allow COSMOS to talk to your virtual bird in the sky.
+To interact with your satellite, you need to create a plugin file that will allow COSMOS to talk to your virtual bird in the sky.

 First, in a new terminal window navigate to your **cosmos** directory that you previously used when deploying COSMOS.